Seven days had passed since your escape from the terminal chamber.

 As the energy stabilized, coursing through her in more controlled pulses, Alexis's eyes gradually returned to normal.
 She swayed slightly, and you stepped forward to steady her with your free arm.

 Alexis tensed, her body shifting slightly to position herself between you and the newcomer.
-"Isardeth's spawn," she hissed, the violet energy flickering beneath her skin.
+"Isardeth's Spawn," she cursed, the violet energy flickering beneath her skin.

 The figure bowed with exaggerated courtesy.
 "I am Malachar, faithful servant of the rightful ruler of all zones."
 The hood tilted, regarding you both with hidden eyes.
 "And I must thank you for recovering the Mastron Shard.
 My master will be most pleased when I bring it to him, along with the two of you."